Privacy PolicyTerms of ServiceContactAdd Your RaceAdvertise

 Veteran’s Recognition

 There will be a special recognition of all veterans (both local and visitors from far away) at 2:00 p.m. at the finish line, including the presentation of a swag bag of goods.
-We will also have a few words from tribal leaders, along with a musical presentation by our drum group.
+We will also have a few words from tribal leaders, along with musical presentation by our drum group.

-The MV Veterans Marathon and the Navajo Parks Race Series are co-sponsored by the nonprofit organization NavajoYES and Navajo Parks & Recreation, with support from Goulding’s Lodge, The View Hotel, Utah Navajo Health System, the Navajo Rangers, Navajo EMS, Immanuel Mission, and MV Fire.
+The MV Veterans Marathon and the Navajo Parks Race Series are co-sponsored by the nonprofit organization NavajoYES and Navajo Parks & Recreation, with support from Goulding’s Lodge, The View Hotel, Utah Navajo Health System, the Navajo Rangers, Navajo EMS, Immanuel Mission and MV Fire.

 • Tom: 929-429-0345: chuskaman@yahoo.com